Import and Export Jobs

 ## Import and Export Examples

-The examples below show the smallest useful job creation calls.
-Real migrations usually include more rows, more mappings, and a durable job record in your own system.
+The examples below show the smallest useful job creation requests.
+Real migrations usually include more CSV rows, more mappings, and a durable job record in your own system.

-For imports, confirm your CSV headers match the `csv_column` values exactly.
-For exports, confirm the filters match what the user expects before queueing the job.
+For imports, confirm that each CSV header matches its `csv_column` value exactly.
+For exports, confirm that the filters match the user's requested subscriber set before you queue the job.

 **Queue an Import Job**